 Rick Shaban is a Partner in Borden Ladner Gervais’ Construction Group based in Toronto.
 He is one of Canada's leading infrastructure, surety and construction lawyers, and is recognized by highly esteemed agencies such as Chambers Global, The Lexpert/American Lawyers Guide to the Leading 500 Lawyers in Canada and both the International and Canadian editions of Who's Who Legal: Construction.
 He was recently recognized as one of the top lawyers globally by Acritas.
 Rick has over thirty years' experience in this industry, bringing practical legal and industry- specific expertise to each client engagement.
 He is uniquely positioned as both a barrister and a transactional lawyer.
 He has been actively involved in a large number of infrastructure projects – successfully leading transaction teams and closing a number of P3 deals as well as crafting complex project agreements.
 Rick also has extensive experience in dispute resolution having resolved countless project disputes including appearances at every level of court including the Supreme Court of Canada.

-Kayla Smith was a legal intern at the Canadian Civil Liberties Association (CCLA) this past year completing her Social Justice Fellowship.
-Kayla is also a graduate of the University of Ottawa with a Bachelor’s Degree in Political Science and Public Administration and now furthers her studies at Windsor Law as a second-year student.
-She is very involved in the student life at Windsor Law, namely Students’ Law Society, Black Law Students’ Association, is a student faculty council representative and is an admissions committee file reader.
+Kayla Campbell (JD '20) was the Class of 2020 valedictorian and was a legal intern at the Canadian Civil Liberties Association (CCLA) where she completed her Social Justice Fellowship.
+Kayla is also a graduate of the University of Ottawa with a Bachelor’s Degree in Political Science and Public Administration.
+During her time at Windsor Law, she was involved in the Students’ Law Society, Black Law Students’ Association, and was a student faculty council representative and an admissions committee file reader.